Monsoonjr99/cyclone-sim/blueprint.md

     * and/or any differences in implementation from the plan
     * multiple notes may be added for any changes over following versions (more technical than changelog.txt; not as in-depth as in-code comments)

+### Transition Plan

+The plan for phasing out the legacy Cyclone Simulator and replacing it with the rewrite:

+* First as a rough prototype with a rudimentary feature set, initially publicly release this edition as Cyclone Simulator Alpha under a /alpha URL and have it exist in parallel with the legacy Cyclone Simulator until the new codebase is ready to replace the old
+* During the Alpha development stage, there may be some updating of the legacy v0.x edition, though work should be prioritized on the rewrite
+* When the new codebase is ready (modest feature parity and more importantly [save compatibility](#backwards-compatibility)), transfer it to the main URL and call it Cyclone Simulator Beta
+* When Beta is released, retire the legacy codebase, move it to a /classic URL, and call it Cyclone Simulator Classic - v0.x updates should cease after this point
+    * An early development version of Cyclone Simulator from 2018, in /experiments, currently already has the name "Cyclone Simulator Classic", but should give up this designation in favor of the original "Very Sad HHW Thing"

 ### Planned Additions

 #### The Whole World